-The website of TRACES (TDS Reconciliation Analysis and Correction Enabling System) has been set up by the TDS Centralized Processing Cell of the Income-tax Department to facilitate the reconciliation and correction of TDS.
+The TRACES Portal is a facilitation mechanism which can be used by taxpayers to ascertain the taxes withheld on their account as TDS or the self-assessment taxes paid.
+The website of TRACES (TDS Reconciliation Analysis and Correction Enabling System) has been set up by the TDS Centralized Processing Cell of the Income-tax Department.
+The purpose of TRACES is to facilitate the reconciliation and correction of TDS.
 It connects all the stakeholders associated with TDS administration and implementation and facilitates the taxpayers to view challan and statement status, submit refunds requests, download essential forms and files, and view annual tax credit statements.
 Most importantly, it enables the user to make online correction of the already filed TDS returns.
-This article seeks to guide our taxpayers on the utilities and benefits of TRACES portal, which in a way has replaced the practice of filing Revised Returns.
+This article seeks to guide taxpayers on the utilities and benefits of the TRACES portal.

 Integration of Components